Program Innovation

 • Hours worked with their assigned partner organization

-After orientation, Interns will participate in monthly career symposiums led by professionals implementing relevant skills and knowledge needed to educate future leaders about the natural world.
-Interns will participate in summer nature-based education work with one of the community-based partners, including a week of mandatory training.
+After orientation, interns will participate in monthly career symposiums led by professionals implementing relevant skills and knowledge needed to educate future leaders about the natural world.
+Interns will participate in summer nature-based education work with one of TR’s community-based partners as well as a week of mandatory training.

 For registration questions, please email info@campelso.org